FOREX-Central bank messages calm market nerves, boost dollar

 LONDON, Jan 22 (Reuters) - The dollar firmed against a basket of currencies on Friday, as rising expectations of monetary easing by central banks in Europe and Japan hit the yen and euro while prompting a strong recovery in global oil and stock markets.

-Those moves paled in comparison with a 5-7 percent rise in oil and a 3 percent jump for European stocks, but they were the first respite this week for a number of currencies most closely correlated with global appetite for risk.

-“There’s some relief in all these moves, but the action on FX this week has been much more limited than on some of the other markets -- people naturally have just not been so interested,” said the head of FX trading with one London brokerage, asking not to be named.

-The dollar index , which tracks the greenback against a basket of six major rivals, rose about 0.3 percent to 99.356.
+The dollar index , which tracks the greenback against a basket of six major rivals, rose about 0.3 percent to 99.356, below Thursday’s more than one-month session high of 99.790 but on track to gain about 0.3 percent for the week.

-The dollar also rose back above 118.00 yen to a one-week high, a reflection of official comments on the yen and expectations the Bank of Japan might decide to pump more money into the economy next week.
+The dollar also rose back above 118.00 yen to a one-week high in early trade in Europe, a reflection of official comments on the yen and expectations the Bank of Japan might decide to pump more money into the economy next week.

-After European Central Bank chief Mario Draghi said it would need to review policy in March -- read as a promise of more easing -- sources familiar with the BoJ’s thinking said the market turmoil could lead it to consider more asset purchases.
+After European Central Bank chief Mario Draghi said the bank would need to reconsider policy again in March - read as a promise of more easing - sources familiar with the Bank of Japan’s thinking said the turmoil on global markets could lead the BOJ to consider more asset purchases.

 He put a 30-40 percent chance on the BoJ moving next week.

-That the euro remains as strong as it is reflects some of the doubts over the dollar’s ability to rally further -- or of the U.S. Federal Reserve to raise rates -- that have only grown with a sometimes dizzying sell-off in stock markets this week.
+That the euro remains as strong as it is reflects some of the doubts over the dollar’s ability to rally further - or the Fed’s to raise rates - that have only grown with a sometimes dizzying sell-off in stock markets this week.

+Oil prices rose by around 4 percent on Friday, Tokyo’s Nikkei by almost 6 percent and markets in Europe by 1.5-2 percent.

-The euro was down half a percent at $1.0818, still well above a two-week low of $1.0776 touched in the wake of Draghi’s comments on Thursday.
+The euro traded at $1.0832, down about 0.7 percent on the week, but up from a two-week low of $1.0776 touched in the wake of Draghi’s comments on Thursday.

 “The recovery in risk is also clearly benefiting the dollar against the other majors,” said a fund manager with one Swiss-based investment house.
 “But it was really noticeable yesterday how the euro held up after the initial fall on Draghi.
 Risk-wise, its still all on a knife edge.”
-(Editing by Catherine Evans)
+(Editing by Hugh Lawson)